Back to All Events

 The Human Side of Artificial Intelligence in Healthcare

-Join us for a panel discussion exploring the powerful intersection of artificial intelligence and health, bringing together leading experts from Belgium, France, and Québec.
+Join us for a scientific event exploring the powerful intersection of artificial intelligence and health, bringing together three leading experts representing France, Belgium, and Québec.
+Each of them will offer a short presentation to share their unique perspective on this topic and set the stage for a rich and informed panel discussion.
 Moderated by Pascal Van Hentenryck, the conversation will dive into the evolution of AI through the lens of neurology, unpack how AI models are built for healthcare applications, and spark thoughtful reflection on AI, intelligence, and consciousness.
-The session will conclude with an interactive Q&A, inviting the audience to challenge ideas, ask bold questions, and join the debate shaping the future of health innovation.
+The session will conclude with an interactive Q&A (in French and English), inviting the audience to challenge ideas, ask bold questions, and join the debate shaping the future of health innovation.

-PLEASE NOTE THIS EVENT WILL BE IN FRENCH
+PLEASE NOTE THE PRESENTATIONS WILL BE IN FRENCH.

 DISCOVER OUR PANELISTS